-It involves making a concession rather than trading positions.
+It involves making a concession as explained in myth 2 rather than trading positions.
 The cost of this can be the difference between a good deal and a bad deal, as it will impact directly on the profitability of the agreement.
 All too often the full impact of this concession becomes apparent during implementation.

 When we offer to split the difference, it is likely that the other party will accept the negotiator’s move, but then offer to split the difference between the new position and their original one.
 As a result, the negotiator will have moved 75% of the way to close the gap.
 Hardly the 50 - 50 outcome they were looking for.